KevSunCL/KevSunCL.github.io/_pages/about.md

   <div class="hero-affiliation">Director, Institute of AI and Language Science · School of Foreign Languages, Tongji University</div>
 </div>

 I am the **Director of the Institute of AI and Language Science** and a **Full Tenured Professor of Computational Linguistics** in the School of Foreign Languages at Tongji University.
-I explore the fascinating intersection of **computational linguistics**, **cognitive computation**, and **artificial intelligence**.
-My research bridges the gap between human language processing and machine learning, integrating statistical modeling, deep learning, and cognitive-neuroscience experimental methods to understand the deep mechanisms of language understanding and processing in both humans and machines.
-I have developed a number of specialized large language models, as well as major databases and corpora, widely used in academia and industry.
-As global efforts accelerate in "AI + Education", I am committed to applying data-driven approaches to advance language research toward big language science.
+My work explores the intersection of **computational linguistics**, **cognitive computation**, **speech and language technologies**, and **artificial intelligence**.
+My research investigates how humans and machines process language by combining statistical modeling, deep learning, large language models, speech self-supervised learning, and cognitive-neuroscience methods such as eye-tracking, EEG, and fMRI.
+I am especially interested in building interpretable computational measures, such as contextual fit, that connect machine representations with human behavioral and neural dynamics.
+I have developed specialized large language models, speech/language analysis methods, major databases, and corpora that are used in both academia and industry.
+As global efforts in **AI + Education** continue to grow, I am committed to using data-driven and cognitively grounded AI approaches to advance language research toward **big language science**.

 <!-- ═══════════ STATS AT A GLANCE ═══════════ -->
 <div class="stats-row">